Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Background: Wired Train Topology Discovery

-To summarize, the operation of TDP{} can be divided into two conceptually different phases, namely neighbor discovery and topology discovery. \begin{itemize} \item \emph{Neighbor discovery}: Each BN receives hello frames from its incoming links to the left and/or to the right.
+To summarize, the operation of TDP can be divided into two conceptually different phases, namely neighbor discovery and topology discovery. \begin{itemize} \item \emph{Neighbor discovery}: Each BN receives hello frames from its incoming links to the left and/or to the right.
 Since each of these frames carries the MAC address of the sending neighbor, the BN at hand learns the MAC address of its neighbors after receiving one frame from the left and one from the right.
 The reception of these two frames completes the neighbor discovery phase. \item \emph{Topology discovery}: Each BN keeps updated physical and logical topology tables (see Table \ref{tab:phy=000026logi toplgy-table}) based on the previously received hello and topology frames.
 As mentioned above, each transmitted topology frame to the left/right contains an unordered list of MAC addresses and the CN IDs that are connected to the sender BN.
 Upon reception of a topology frame, a BN updates its physical and logical topology tables.
-The BN can also check on whether its current tables coincide with the ones available at the BN that produced the topology frame thanks to a cyclic redundancy check (CRC) included in each topology frame

-. \end{itemize} Inauguration is declared to be complete by an operator that has access to the outcomes of the CRC steps carried out by the BNs.
+The BN can also check on whether its current tables coincide with the ones available at the BN that produced the topology frame thanks to a cyclic redundancy check (CRC) included in each topology frame. \end{itemize} Inauguration is declared to be complete by an operator that has access to the outcomes of the CRC steps carried out by the BNs.